2023 Durand Cup group stage

 The 2023 IndianOil Durand Cup group stage will be played from 3 August to 22 August 2023.
-A total of 24 teams, consisting 12 ISL clubs, 5 I-League clubs, 1 I-League 2 club, 1 regional league team, 3 Indian Armed Forces teams and 2 Foreign armed force teams, compete in the group stage to decide the 8 places in the knockout stage.
+A total of 24 teams, consisting of 12 ISL clubs, 5 I-League clubs, 1 I-League 2 club, 1 regional league team, 3 Indian Armed Forces teams and 2 Foreign armed force teams, compete in the group stage to decide the 8 places in the knockout stage.

 Format

 In the group stage, each group is played on a single round-robin format.
 The table-toppers from each group & two best second-placed teams from group stage advances to the knockout stage.

 Tiebreakers

 The teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
 If tied on points, tiebreakers are applied in the following order: